shinneider/infoglobo-challenge/README.md

 - Python Linter -> use pylint and pep8 and set line length to 100
 - Node Linter -> use prettier and set to use single quote
 - Linters -> I suggest to enable format on save and dissable auto save in your IDE

+# Future improvements
+- SWAGGER -> ADD swagger in all micro services for mapper apis
+- CACHE -> ADD cache on RSS URL, because it has static content throughout the day
+- API GATEWAY -> Improve jwt validation (see a TODO inside `/src/shared/middleware/auth`)
+- API GATEWAY -> Improve inputd data logger (see a TODO inside `/src/shared/middleware/logger`)